Skills East Sussex (SES)

 Please find below the minutes of the latest meetings.

-Please note: we know some of these files might not be suitable for users of assistive technology.
-If you use assistive technology such as a screen reader, please email Skills East Sussex and we will do our best to help.
+If you wish to see minutes of a meeting, please email Skills East Sussex and we will do our best to help.

 Developing employment and skills through social value